osuosl/orvsd_central/docs/source/maintain_server.rst

 will not require a migration because the column is not changed, but rather code that references the column.

-Run this command from the orvsd_central folder when you are ready to generate the revision files that you will modify to do the actual migration.
+Run this command from the orvsd_central folder when you are ready to generate the migration files that you will modify to do the actual migration.

     PYTHONPATH='.' alembic revision -m "my nifty changes"